 The British seem to be more fond of smoke alarms than Americans.
 One of the most basic fire safety rules for the home was skipped over by only 31% of the residences that caught fire and, sadly, led to a fatality in the UK.

-The smoke alarm wasn’t operational in 19% of the fires resulting in a death.
+49. On average, the smoke alarm is not operational in 19% of the fires resulting in a death.

 However, the British are not paying as much attention as Americans do to the status of their smoke alarms.
 With 19% of deadly home fires in the UK happening in a house with a smoke alarm that wasn’t functional, they could take better care of their alarms and improve their national fire prevention figures.